-- 1. Students must have a minimum of a 2.0 semester GPA to attend McNair dances. - 2.
-No bottom to groin contact. - 3.
-Partners must face each other--No front to back dancing. - 4.
-No grinding, bumping, "freaking," "twerking," "back it up," "the nasty." - 5.
-Sexual simulation will not be tolerated. - 6.
-Booty dancing is prohibited. - 7.
-No bending over at the waist during dancing. - 8.
-Undergarments are meant to be worn underneath clothing--staff should not be able to see any undergarments. - 9.
-Only students who attend McNair High and those that have obtained prearranged paperwork may attend - 10.
-All school rules enforced during the school day will be in effect during dances. - 11.
-Illegal entry or attempted illegal may result in disciplinary action being taken. - 12.
-Possession, sale and/or use of alcoholic beverages or drugs will result in parents being called, appropriate disciplinary action being taken and possible law enforcement contact. - 13.
-No one will be permitted to loiter outside of the dance area during or after the dance. - 14.
+- 1. Students must be in good standing and not on social probation.
+Students who are suspended will not be able to participate. - 2.
+Partners must face each other.
+No front to back dancing

+- 3. Undergarments are meant to be worn underneath clothing...staff should not be able to see any undergarments. - 4.
+Only students who attend McNair High and those that have obtained prearranged paperwork may attend - 5.
+All school rules enforced during the school day will be in effect during dances - 6.
+Illegal entry or attempted illegal entry may result in disciplinary action being taken. - 7.
+Possession, sale and/or use of alcoholic beverages or drugs will result in parents being called, appropriate disciplinary action being taken and possible law enforcement contact. - 8.
+No one will be permitted to loiter outside of the dance area during or after the dance - 9.
 Students must leave when the dance is complete.
-Any student remaining at the dance site 20 minutes after the scheduled end of the dance will receive a detention and will not be allowed to attend the next dance. - 15.
+Any student remaining at the dance site 20 minutes after the scheduled end of the dance will receive a detention and will not be allowed to attend the next dance - 10.
 Any student attending the prom and other dances held at a location other than McNair High School will be subject to a breathalyzer (LUSD Board Policy 5131.6) and metal detector (LUSD Board Policy 5145.12) before entering.
 Breathalyzers and metal detector may be used at all dances, regardless of location.